 Interestingly, Black Friday and Holiday-themed advertising declined from last year between October 1st and November 22nd.
 Retailers spent an estimated 16% less on broadcast, digital, and mobile ad campaigns surrounding their Black Friday and general holiday shopping events.
 However, overall ad spend was UP 8% compared to last year.
 What gives??

 A couple of trends may be impacting this strategy shift.
 We’ve talked about consumers shopping on their own terms these days, and according to a survey of Numerator’s InfoScout OmniPanel™, that includes holiday shopping.
 Consumers have spread out their holiday shopping to the extent that retailers would do well to consider holiday shopping as a year-round season.
 37% of survey respondents started their Christmas gift shopping BEFORE October.
-Certainly, the emergence of Prime Day and various Black Friday in July events have given shoppers promotional incentive to start their holiday shopping earlier, but the convenience of online shopping—allowing shoppers to convert with a couple of clicks—puts them in an “always-on” buy-state that has enabled year-round holiday shopping.
+Certainly, the emergence of Prime Day and various Black Friday in July events have given shoppers a promotional incentive to start their holiday shopping earlier, but the convenience of online shopping—allowing shoppers to convert with a couple of clicks—puts them in an “always-on” buy-state that has enabled year-round holiday shopping.
 This new reality may have retailers reconsidering their level of investment in holiday-themed advertising, specifically in October and early November.

 Shopper exhaustion with Black Friday may also play a role in the shift in ad messaging.
-Beyond just the restrictive store hours and huge crowds, consumers have been inundated with advertising and promotional messaging around Black Friday for over a decade, and at this point are well-aware of the promises of Black Friday sales.
+Beyond just the restrictive store hours and huge crowds, consumers have been inundated with advertising and promotional messaging around Black Friday for over a decade, and at this point are well aware of the promises of Black Friday sales.
 The shift in ad investment aligns well with the shopper-friendly adjustments retailers have made to their in-store events.

 Commitment to lower online prices on Cyber Monday

-We can safely say that Cyber Monday's profile has risen to the same level as Black Friday, and has yet to experience the same consumer kick-back.
+We can safely say that Cyber Monday’s profile has risen to the same level as Black Friday, and has yet to experience the same consumer kick-back.
 You can point to a variety of reasons why this makes sense.
 People are shopping online more.
-Cyber Monday doesn't require a crowded store visit.
-Cyber Monday opens the sale event to thousands of pureplay ecommerce merchants.
+Cyber Monday doesn’t require a crowded store visit.
+Cyber Monday opens the sale event to thousands of pureplay e-commerce merchants.

 You can also point to pricing.
 Online toy shoppers, for example, saw lower prices on average on Cyber Monday than they did online on Black Friday.
-On November 1st, Amazon launched a print Toy Book, much like Toys 'R' Us and Walmart had each year prior to the holiday shopping season.
-Numerator tracked online pricing on Amazon for the 380 toys they advertised in their Toy Book, and found prices to be 4% lower on Cyber Monday than on Black Friday, on average.
+On November 1st, Amazon launched a print Toy Book, much like Toys ‘R’ Us and Walmart had each year prior to the holiday shopping season.
+Numerator tracked online pricing on Amazon for the 380 toys they advertised in their Toy Book and found prices to be 4% lower on Cyber Monday than on Black Friday, on average.

 Yes, there are still great deals to be had in-store on Black Friday, but for those willing to buy online, the price gap between Black Friday and Cyber Monday has, in most cases, either evaporated or reversed.

-Black Friday is still an incredibly important event for retailers, but they are dealing with new realities – impatience with the inconveniences of shopping in-store, people shopping throughout the year, and the growing importance of ecommerce, to name a few.
-Those that are able shift elements of their holiday strategy to align more closely with the consumer are much more likely to be successful this holiday season.
+Black Friday is still an incredibly important event for retailers, but they are dealing with new realities – impatience with the inconveniences of shopping in-store, people shopping throughout the year, and the growing importance of e-commerce, to name a few.
+Those who are able to shift elements of their holiday strategy to align more closely with the consumer are much more likely to be successful this holiday season.
 To hone your holiday strategy, be sure to check out our Holiday Hub for more analysis of holiday purchase behaviors, competitive promotions and pricing, and omnichannel holiday path and purchase data.